 Companies that are SMEs (see below) are entitled to an additional deduction of 130% of qualifying R&D expenditure for expenditure that is not subsidised.
 For non-taxpaying SMEs a cash alternative of up to 33.35 pence for every pound of qualifying expenditure may be available depending on their current year tax losses.
+At the Autumn Statement 2022, it was announced that the additional deduction available under the SME regime will decrease from 130% to 86% for expenditure incurred on or after 1 April 2023.
+For non-taxpaying SMEs, the cash alternative will reduce from 33.35 pence to 18.6 pence for every pound of qualifying expenditure.

 For accounting periods beginning on or after 1 April 2021, the cash credit available to SMEs will be capped at £20,000 plus three times the amount paid in respect of PAYE and Employee Class 1 NIC liabilities.
 A company is exempt from the cap if its employees are creating, preparing to create or actively managing intellectual property, and qualifying R&D expenditure does not include more than 15% of spend relating to connected party subcontractors or connected party externally provided workers.

-A cap limits the total amount of SME R&D a company can claim on each project to $\leq$ 7.5 million and a going concern requirement applies.
+A cap limits the total amount of SME R&D a company can claim on each project to \P 7.5 million and a going concern requirement applies.